harp/harpjs.com/public/docs/development/metadata.md

       └ hello-brazil.jade    <-- hello brazil article
 ```

 Your application could have several `_data.json` files, each living in their own folder.
+You can also include a `_data.json` inside the root directory in order to set the meta data for pages living in your root directory.

 Your `_data.json` file may contain the following…